Kochise/atari-emu/EMUL/Hatari/README-first.txt

 information and for obtaining versions in other languages or the source code.
-However, if you want to play games or watch demos, you should better use an original TOS ROM image since many games and demos do not work very well with EmuTOS yet.
+However, if you want to play games or watch demos, you should better use an original TOS ROM image since some games and demos do not work very well with EmuTOS yet.